We are pleased you have expressed interest in Eastern Washington University, and particularly in the Dental Hygiene Department.

 The following information may be useful to you:

-Applications will be accepted beginning the first Friday of January 2015.
+Applications will be accepted beginning January 5th, 2016.

 The selection process involves a competitive ranking of major and minor factors.